ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ## Create BPM user groups

-- The solution has a number of BPM `Teams` defined that need to map to users and groups.
-To do that, launch the `Process Admin Console` and then select `Server Admin` section.
+- The solution has a number of BPM teams defined that need to be mapped to users and groups.
+To do that, launch the Process Admin Console and then select `Server Admin` section.

-- Within that select `User Management` and `Group Management` and type `denim` in `Select Group to Modify` and you should see the groups that have been created as a result of the `Team` definitions.
+- Open `User Management`, select `Group Management` and type `denim` in `Select Group to Modify` and you should see the groups that have been created as a result of the team definitions.

 ![](images/bpm-user-groups1.png)

 - You then need to assign users and groups for your environment against those pre-defined groups.
-Here is an example were we have assigned a number of users to the `denim-adjusters` group.
+Here is an example where we have assigned a number of users to the `denim-adjusters` group.

 ![](images/bpm-user-groups2.png)

 ## Configure servers

-The solution integrates to ODM and ECM by using defined `Servers`.
-By default these are mapped to the environment the IBM team used in testing.
-You have to now re-map these to your own cluster environment.
+The solution integrates with the ODM and ECM components by using defined servers.
+By default, these are mapped to the environment that we used for testing purpose.
+Obviously, you have to re-map these servers to your own cluster environment.
+To do this, use the following instructions:

-- To do this you must first ensure the deployed BAW solution is activated.
+- First, ensure that the deployed BAW solution is activated.
 Select it in the Workflow Center and click the `View Details` icon in the lower left corner of the tile.

 ![](images/config-servers1.png)